North Carolina Museum of Art: European

 The museum's strength lies in its European collection.
 Of the 139 paintings and sculptures purchased with the original appropriation of funds, 123 were European.
 When these paintings were augmented by the 75 primarily Italian paintings and sculptures given to the museum by the Samuel H. Kress Foundation in 1961, they created a European collection that is recognized as one of the finest in the United States.
 The gallery is primarily a collection of paintings such as Virgin and Child in a Landscape by Cima da Conegliano but also includes a number of noteworthy sculptures, including more than 30 bronzes by Auguste Rodin some of which live in the Museum's Rodin Garden.

 British, Spanish, and French Post–1600

 The museum possesses a number of British portraits, most of which are installed in a gallery devoted to European portraiture and its early American counterpart.
 The collection features important works by Paul van Somer, Anthony van Dyck, Francis Cotes, Sir William Beechey, Thomas Gainsborough, and Sir Henry Raeburn.
-The museum's French and Spanish collections include portraits and still lifes by Boudin, Millet, Pissarro, and Monet.
+The museum's French and Spanish collections include paintings of Murillo and portraits and still lifes by Boudin, Millet, Pissarro, and Monet.